daleonpz/daleonpz.github.io/_posts/randomthought/2020-02-21-book-a-return-ticket-suicide.md

 But, what if I die before my _due date_?

 I don't care.
+I'm okay with that.
+I know I cannot control everything.

 For me, **the quality of my life is much more important** than its duration.

 If you want to read more about how I see life.
 Check this [post]({% post_url randomthought/2017-05-31-lets-play %}).